 Outdoor entrance mats are constantly exposed to the elements.
 Over time, sunlight and extreme temperatures will wear out the fibers of a mat not designed for outdoor functions.
 A rubber entrance mat is well suited for outdoor placement.

-A rubber entrance mat works as the first line of defense against moisture and debris brought in by foot traffic.
+A rubber scraper mat works as the first line of defense against moisture and debris brought in by foot traffic.
 The Ridge Scraper features a raised-bar construction that will begin the scraping process and keep your restaurant’s entrance area clean.

 Indoor Entrance Mats

 Secondary entrance mats are rated for inside or outside use.
-Secondary entrance mats are designed to continue the scraping process using a high/low rib design that will scrape and trap debris from the bottom of shoes.
+Secondary door mats are designed to continue the scraping process using a high/low rib design that will scrape and trap debris from the bottom of shoes.

 A secondary entrance mat is also ideal for a logo mat.
 These mats can provide the same level of entranceway protection as other entrance way mats, and they can add an aesthetic quality that will promote your establishment’s brand or message.